dieple/tfrunner/README.md

 # tfrunner

 tfrunner is an IaC wrapper to execute terraform code written in golang.
-The Terraform code lives under the directory "infra".
-It's meant to be multi cloud envs.
+This can be easily extended to support Azure and GPC terraform providers.

+TODO: add terraform codes for Azure and GCP

 # Build
 ```bash